-Process Guidance Stage 1 If parents/guardians or student has a Informal discussions should resolve the vast grievance it should be discussed informally majority of grievances.
-NOTE: Grievance or with the teacher, Headmaster, coach, or staff information involving an ongoing or member directly involved in the matter. imminent threat to a student's well-being ACA hopes that the majority of concerns will should skip this stage and be immediately be resolved at this stage. directed to the Headmaster.
+Process Guidance Stage 1

+If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+ACA hopes that the majority of concerns will be resolved at this stage.